KG-TRACES: Enhancing Large Language Models with Knowledge Graph-constrained Trajectory Reasoning and Attribution Supervision: Experiments

 \subsection{Experimental Setups}

 \paragraph{Tasks and Datasets.} We conduct comprehensive experiments to evaluate the effectiveness and generalization ability of \textsc{KG-TRACES} across both general-domain and domain-specialized (medicine) reasoning tasks.
 We evaluate the general reasoning ability of KG-TRACES on two open-domain multi-hop KGQA benchmarks: WebQuestionsSP (WebQSP)~\cite{yih2016value} and Complex WebQuestions (CWQ)~\cite{talmor-berant-2018-web}.
 To evaluate cross-domain generalization, we additionally use GenMedGPT-5k~\cite{li2023chatdoctor}, a medical QA benchmark constructed from ChatGPT-patient interactions and supported by a curated medical KG of symptoms, diseases, drugs, and treatments~\cite{wen-etal-2024-mindmap}.
+To validate the quality of our generated data without an explicit filtering stage, we conducted a post-hoc evaluation using a panel of powerful LLMs (GPT-4o, Claude-4-sonnet, and Gemini-2.5-Pro).
+Across 2,000 samples, our dataset achieved high average scores of 8.1/10 on WebQSP and 7.4/10 on CWQ, confirming its high fidelity.
+This high quality was further corroborated by a rigorous manual verification on 150 samples (50 from WebQSP, 100 from CWQ), where human evaluation confirmed that 86\% and 83\% of the generated reasoning processes, respectively, were logically sound and factually correct.
 The details of the datasets are provided in Appendix~\ref{appendix: dataset}.

 \paragraph{Implementations.} We use Qwen2.5-Chat-7B~\cite{yang2024qwen2} as the LLM backbone, which is SFT with multi-tasks on the WebQSP and CWQ for 3 epochs.
 During inference stage, we sample the top-3 relation paths and top-3 triple paths using beam search for each question.
 The detailed settings are described in Appendix~\ref{appendix: implementation}.